Dpentester/Automation_with_Python/README.md

 # Automation_with_Python

-Using Selenium automated framework with python, we can automate web applications.
+Using Selenium automated framework with python, with that we can automate web applications.